 In the event of a truck accident caused by violation of safety regulations or carelessness, we believe that it is very important to hold the trucking company and/or the truck driver accountable.

-Texas tractor trailer accident attorneys, Laura Brown and Dale Williams, have represented numerous families that have lost a loved one as the result of the negligence of a trucking company or truck driver.
+Texas tractor trailer accident attorney Laura Brown has represented numerous families that have lost a loved one as the result of the negligence of a trucking company or truck driver.
 We have the resources to investigate the wreck and to determine who is responsible.
 When we represent families who have suffered losses in these wrecks, we fight to hold the responsible parties accountable for the damage caused and to prevent injury to someone else in the future.
-To schedule a free and confidential evaluation of your case, please call us at (888) 741-6200.